me0wg4ming/Rank14losSA/README.md

 - Shows buff-fade timer on nameplate now.
 - always tracks cooldowns-fadeing of all enemy players in a 50yards radius.

-A complete rewrite of the classic Rank14losSA addon for WoW 1.12.1 with SuperWoW integration.
-This addon verbally warns you when enemies use important spells (Blind, Shield Wall, Trinket, etc.) - now with proactive GUID-based detection instead of reactive combat log parsing.

 ## 🎯 What's New in Reborn

 ### SuperWoW Integration (Required)